 Why do I need to create an account?

 You won’t be able to apply without an account.
-Your personal, identifying data is encrypted in our database and shared only with authorized users for the administration of the official languages programs.
+Your personal data is encrypted in our database and shared only with authorized users for the administration of the official languages programs.
 You don’t need to create a separate profile for each program you are interested in participating.